Juan Nouesí: Santo Domingo War

+They marched in defeat from Santiago to Puerto Plata.
+Roads were difficult to navigate and they were often subjected to heavy fire, knife assaults, and surprise attacks in difficult passes.
+The retreat was made complicated by entire families of Spanishized natives who marched with them, and by other families that the Spanish forcibly took as hostages.
+They also carried the wounded with them in litters.

 An example of anguish that the action of the Dominicans condemned the invaders, offers it a passage that occurred to the advance guard that Juan Suero commanded in the retreat to Puerto Plata.
 The story goes that upon arriving at Llano de Pérez, Suero ordered to stop and take a breather in the apparent stillness of the country house and the bowers that he had in that place.
 And as soon as they began to arrange the women and the wounded, when a cloud of smoke began to torment them, and the fire began to surround it, because the restaurateur chief and his Rancheros guerrillas had set fire to the nearby cane fields and the fire, fueled by the burning sun and the breeze that blew abundantly, threatened the besieged caravan.
 Much to his regret, Suero and his harassed entourage had to continue the painful march.
 On January 26, 1864, he was in Altamira and was called by government; on February 9, he was appointed Commander of Weapons of Santiago.
 Twenty days after the government arrived, there were reports of a threat landing at La Isabela and the famous chief of Los Rancheros was transferred to that point on the North coast, which was considered in danger.

 As a reward for his contributions to the independence from Haiti and Spain, he was allowed to return to his position as Arms of Command in Santiago.